Mental Health Nursing (BN)

 During your application to the course you will be required to demonstrate that you meet the NMC good health and character, fitness to practise requirements.
-This will be achieved by providing a satisfactory Disclosure and Barring Service (DBS) certificate.
-All applicants will be required to have a satisfactory health screening prior to enrolment on this course, which is conducted independently by the University’s Occupational Health Department.
+This will be achieved by providing a satisfactory Enhanced Disclosure and Barring Service (DBS) certificate.
+All successful applicants will be required to have a satisfactory health screening prior to enrolment on this course, which is conducted independently by the University’s Occupational Health Department.
 Full guidance on this will be provided at application stage.

 INTERNATIONAL STUDENTS: We regret that this course is unable to accept applications from international fee-status applicants because of its association with the National Health Service (NHS) and the restrictions on funding and clinical placements.